MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 To avoid unnecessary Azure costs and resource utilization, you should remove the resources you deployed in this exercise.

-1. If you've finished exploring Azure AI Foundry, return to the [Azure portal](https://portal.azure.com) at `https://portal.azure.com` and sign in using your Azure credentials if necessary.
+1. If you've finished exploring Foundry, return to the [Azure portal](https://portal.azure.com) at `https://portal.azure.com` and sign in using your Azure credentials if necessary.
 Then delete the resources in the resource group where you provisioned your Azure AI Search and Azure AI resources.